danicase/search-movie-react-express/README.md

 #### Actions and Redux
 - I don't use middleware to be able to dispatch function because it adds unnecessary complexity and confusion.
 As Redux suggests, side effects should be part of the action creation process so I will keep them in the UI component.
 Maybe in the future we will add a paradigm
 - Actions and reducer are simple enough to manage for now.
 When the project gets bigger if will become difficult to manage I will consider use a paradigm (reducer composition maybe).

+#### Possibile future improvement

+- add a loading component for when we are waiting the result from the server